-The property has been sold subject to successful development approval by the buyer within 18 months of 10 January 2023 plus up to 90 days settlement thereafter.
+The property has been sold subject to successful development approval by the buyer within 18 months of 11 January 2023 plus up to 90 days settlement thereafter.
+This has been extended by deed of variation of contract dated - for an additional period of nine months after the 18-month period.